Ål

-Ål is a municipality in the traditional and electoral district Buskerud in Viken county, Norway.
+Ål is a municipality in Buskerud county, Norway.
 It is part of the traditional region of Hallingdal.
 The administrative centre of the municipality is the village of Ål.

 The parish of Aal was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
 The area of Hol was separated from the municipality of Aal in 1877 to become a separate municipality.

 Geography

 80% of Ål municipality is at least 900 m above sea level.
 The highest point is Raudbergnuten at 1819 m.
 Reineskarvet, the significant mountain of Ål has a summit of 1791 m.
 In the winter, Ål has over 400 km of maintained cross country ski trails.